Unsupervised dynamic modeling of medical image transformation: Discussion

 \section{Discussion}

-We have described an unsupervised method for extracting latent linear dynamics directly from a medical image time series, and shown how this linearity can be used to perform efficient filtering and smoothing.
+We have described an unsupervised method for extracting latent linear dynamics directly from a medical image time series and show how we can reconstruct the displacement field from the lower-dimensional latent linear dynamic system.
+With a similar performance in Dice score, our model outperformed the conventional method in speed.

-We found that imputation using smoothing led to marginally higher structural similarity indices, although it deteriorated for longer time horizons.
-We also demonstrated the ability to generate new time series from the model by randomly sampling states at $t=1$ and extrapolating forward.
-However, in Figure~\ref{fig:x_analysis} one can notice that the observed latent process is only locally linear and extrapolation over long horizons comes with a large uncertainty.

-In related work~\cite{fraccaro2017disentangled,karl2016deep} non-linear dynamics were handled by a neural network, e.g. several estimated state matrices where weighted based on the output of a recurrent dynamics parameter network~\cite{fraccaro2017disentangled}.
-In other approaches like extended Kalman filter~\cite{julier2004unscented} and unscented Kalman filter~\cite{wan2000unscented} the linearity assumption can be removed, at the cost of approximate filtering and smoothing posteriors.
-Comparisons with such models would be an interesting topic for future work.

-Since we used a VAE with an explicit distribution, chosen to be multivariate Gaussian, the decoded images are quite blurry.
-Crisper reconstructions have been shown~\cite{larsen2016autoencoding,huang2018introvae}, in particular when VAEs have been combined with generative adversarial networks (GANs)~\cite{goodfellow2014generative}.

-By analyzing the transition matrix $A$, we have observed that the eigenvalues of $A$ are within the unit circle---real, in fact--- hence the system is stable.

-While the focus of this project was to infer the dynamics based on the image intensity, another useful and interested topic would be the dynamics of the displacement field between two images.
-With known dynamics of the displacement fields, one could easily propagate auxiliary information, like structural regions, over time.
-This, we believe would have an impact in e.g. tracking.
-The displacement fields are, however, unknown in most cases and would have to be estimated using e.g. deformable image registration~\cite{Gunnarsson2020,sotiras2013deformable}.
+We also illustrate how we can impute missing samples and extrapolate forward in time.
+Extrapolation support is beneficial for real-time systems when action must be taken given observed data.
+Good estimates of future states may be necessary to compensate for the system latency.
+This has e.g. been investigated for the case of real-time adaptive radiotherapy where latency in the motion feedback loop has been seen to cause a decrease in the quality of the treatment~\cite{bedford2015effect}.